GopiChandana/strontium_sendgrid/README.md

 # TEAM - Strontium
 ```
 Strotium send grid
-This website is email based website.
+This website is basically email and email Apis based website. you
-you can email by different purpose.
+can email customer for different purpose.strotium gives you different
-Even gives you different type of icons.
+type of icons which are helpfull to you.Different types of mode available
-Different mode to pay your amount.
+there you attached your email apis.Its give you better performance but if
-Its give you free email but if you are use more
+you are use more then it give you  pro, advanded payment mode to increase
- then it give you  pro advanded payment mode. increase your email.
+your email and email Apis.
 ```
 ## links
 ```